 Shasta County is committed to full transparency to uphold the integrity of elections.
 We complete post-election audit during the official canvass of each election where a voting system is used.
 These audits are conducted in public and open to observation.

 There are two types of post-election audits that are allowed by California Elections Code, a 1% Manual Tally and a Risk-Limiting Audit.
 Shasta County always completes a 1% Manual Tally for each election.
-As part of the approved California Pilot Program, for the February 1, 2022 Supervisor District 2 Recall Election, we are piloting a Risk-Limiting Audit (RLA).
+As part of the approved California Pilot Program, we are piloting a Risk-Limiting Audit (RLA).

 What is the difference between a 1% manual tally and a risk-limiting audit:

 - 1% Manual Tally: Elections officials conduct a public manual tally of 1% of all ballots tabulated on a voting system during an election, including vote-by-mail ballots.
 This is a public process of manually tallying votes in 1% of the precincts, selected at random by the elections official, and in one precinct for each race not included in the randomly selected precincts.
 This procedure is conducted during the official canvass to verify the accuracy of the automated count.
 In a regular election year, counties hand count tens of thousands of ballots as part of the 1% manual tally.
 This process does not provide statistical evidence that the machine tally found the true winner for each contest on the ballot.
 This process also does not describe what should be done if the results of the manual tally do not agree with the election results.
 (See, Elec.
 Code, § 15360.)